 “I raced with the Prophet and beat him in the race.
 Later, when I had put on some weight, we raced again and he won.
 Then he said, ‘This cancels that,’ referring to the previous occasion.”
 (Aisha)

 Although the Qur’an and hadith do not limit women’s participation in sports, many Muslim societies have forced restrictions on Muslims to prevent their participation in athletics.
 Muslim women face various hurdles in engaging in sports, including dress codes, attitudes related to privacy and modesty, mixed-gender classes, exercise during the month of fasting, limited resources, and restrictions in extra-curricular activities.

-For some Muslim women, certain sports, such as skiing and martial arts, are easier to take part in because the dress codes are more manageable.
-For example, skiing and fencing have full body garments that many Muslim women are more comfortable wearing.
-Though many non-Muslim countries have trouble accommodating Muslim women, countries, such as the U.K., allow tracksuits to be worn instead of shorts, single-sex physical education training, and accommodations for Ramadan.
+For some Muslim women, certain sports, like skiing and fencing, are easier to take part in because the dress codes are more manageable.
+Skiing and fencing have full body garments that many Muslim women are more comfortable wearing.
+Although many non-Muslim countries have trouble accommodating Muslim women in the sports industry, there are plenty of international examples proving that inclusivity can be achieved.
+For example, the United Kingdom allows tracksuits to be worn instead of shorts for athletic uniform, and offers single-sex physical education training.

 WISE affirms that women have the right to pursue their passions, enhance their minds, and strengthen their bodies.
 In accordance with Islamic jurisprudence, participating in sports is highly encouraged regardless of gender.
 We assert the right that women should have access to physical health education and be able to participate in sports and physical activities that strengthen the body.

 Ibtihaj Muhammad, Bilqis Abdul-Qaadir, Marjan Kalhor, Dalilah Muhammad